palaa159/Docs/OpenBCI Software/04-OpenBCI_Cyton_SDK.md

 * 0 = Default mode - Sends accelerometer data in aux bytes
 * 1 = Debug mode - Sends serial output over the external serial port which is helpful for debugging.
-* 2 = Analog mode - Reads from analog pins A5, A6 and if no wifi shield is present, then A7 as well.
+* 2 = Analog mode - Reads from analog pins A5(D11), A6(D12) and if no wifi shield is present, then A7(D13) as well.
 * 3 = Digital mode - Reads from analog pins D11, D12 and D17.
+If no wifi present then also D13 and D18.
+* 4 = Marker mode - Turns accel off and injects markers into the stream by sending _`X_ where `X` is any char to add to the first AUX byte.
 * / = Get current board mode

 **EXAMPLE**